Koromix/rygel/web/koffi.dev/packaging.md

 Some bundlers (such as vite) don't like when require is used with native modules.

-In this case, you can use `js require('koffi/indirect')` but you will need to make sure that the native Koffi modules are packaged properly.
+In this case, you can use `require('koffi/indirect')` but you will need to make sure that the native Koffi modules are packaged properly.

 ## Packaging examples